 - 2. Curriculum Vitae. - 3.
 Summary of Service to the School or Profession.
 This may include School committee memberships (e.g., curriculum committee representative, faculty governance representative) or leadership in the graduate student organization or Sigma Theta Tau chapter. - 4.
 Completed Doctoral Mentored Teaching and Research Practica objectives and evaluation.
 Both practica must be completed prior to the dissertation defense. - 5.
-NRSA application (or other external grant application) for predoctoral fellowship support. - Research Presentations (two expected prior to preliminary examination).
+NRSA application (or other external grant application) for predoctoral fellowship support. - 6.
+Research Presentations (two expected prior to preliminary examination).
 These include presentations of research or scholarly work in one or more forums such as nursing or interdisciplinary research seminars or conferences.
 The student will be expected to pursue at least one presentation at a national/international meeting. - 7.
 Copies of manuscripts in review or published since entry into the program (one expected prior to preliminary examination).
 Manuscripts may be single or multiple-authored resulting from course work, mentored research experiences, or work as a research assistant. - 8.
-Teaching portfolio to include teaching practicum experience, nursing education coursework, activities within the Certificate in College Teaching Program, and graduate assistantship teaching experiences.
+A section of the portfolio should also be dedicated to the student's teaching experiences.
+It should include teaching practicum experience, nursing education coursework, activities within the Certificate in College Teaching Program, and graduate assistantship teaching experiences.

-Benchmarks of PhD Student Progression
+Benchmarks of PhD Student Progression First Year

-First Year

-At the time of the student's admission, the PhD Program Director becomes the student's initial advisor and continuing advocate.
+At the time of the student's admission, the PhD Assistant Dean becomes the student's initial advisor and continuing advocate.

-Until the student selects the primary research advisor (usually by the end of Year 1), the Program Director remains the student's faculty advisor and the primary contact for selecting courses and designing individualized program components.
+Until the student selects the primary research advisor (usually by the end of Year 1), the Assistant Dean remains the student's faculty advisor and the primary contact for selecting courses and designing individualized program components.
 Coursework in the first year is designed to provide a foundation in philosophy of science, theory construction, substantive knowledge in the discipline, and an overview of advanced research methods and statistics.
-As part of the doctoral seminars (N907 and N908) the student will be introduced to the ongoing research programs of School of Nursing faculty (including those of joint-appointed faculty), as well as explore the substantive work in the field of his or her dissertation research, and write an NRSA predoctoral fellowship application (in N908) to seek funding from NIH or another appropriate external grant application.
+As part of the doctoral seminars (N907 and N908) the student will be introduced to the ongoing research programs of School of Nursing faculty (including those of joint-appointed faculty), as well as explore the substantive work in the field of his or her dissertation research and write an NRSA predoctoral fellowship application (in N908) to seek funding from NIH or another appropriate external grant application.